The Ultimate Guide to Credit Cards

 • Terms and conditions apply.

 The Discover it® Cash Back card provides free access to your FICO credit score via the Discover mobile app and on your monthly statements.
 Freeze it® lets you instantly switch your card off to prevent new transactions if you misplace your card.
-Discover cards are accepted by 99% of U.S. merchants that accept credit cards.
+According to the February 2025 issue of the Nilson Report, Discover cards are accepted by 99% of U.S. merchants that accept credit cards.

 • Earn 8% cash back on Capital One Entertainment purchases